Aurelius Battaglia: Early life and education

-Battaglia married fellow student Edith Richmond after they graduated from Corcoran School of Art in 1932.
-They bartered paintings for dental work and other necessities.
+Battaglia married fellow student Edith Richmond after they graduated in 1932, from Corcoran School of Art.
+He later married Eleanor Mill (1929–2008), and they were together for 15 years before separating.

+Career

+Battaglia and Edith Richmond bartered paintings for dental work and other necessities.
 He worked as a caricaturist for The Washington Star and Reporter.
 In 1934, the Public Works of Art Project commissioned Battaglia to paint murals in the children's section of the library in the Mount Pleasant neighborhood of Washington where he resided.
 The result is a whimsical panorama of anthropomorphic animals at play, still viewable on the second floor of the Mount Pleasant Library.
 He later worked for the Resettlement Administration, a New Deal federal agency that, between April 1935 and December 1936, relocated struggling urban and rural families to communities planned by the federal government.

 Move to California and subsequent career

 Battaglia migrated west in the late 1930s and worked for the Walt Disney Studios from 1937 to 1941.
 Battaglia started as an in-betweener and soon after moved to the story department.
 He worked on Dumbo, Fantasia, and Pinocchio and is credited as one of the writers of the latter.
 Battaglia participated in the Disney animators' strike.
 He was fired but later rehired.
-He also worked briefly for Warner Brothers and made training films for the navy during World War II.
+He also worked briefly for Warner Brothers and made training films for the United States Navy during World War II.